presidio-oss/specifai-mcp-server/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Specif-ai MCP Server seriously.
+We take the security of Specifai MCP Server seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Email the details to **